Complaints Policy

 c) Responding to an appeal if that is lodged in relation to an unresolved formal complaint

-d) Reviewing an annual report providing a high-level analysis of formal complaints for the reporting period
+d) Reviewing an annual report providing a high-level analysis of formal complaints for the reporting period.

 a) Determining the complaints procedures and ensuring they are implemented in a way that is consistent with this policy

-b) Ensuring the complaints policy and procedure is publicised and readily available to parents and the wider school community and external community via the website, with copies also available from the school office
+b) Ensuring the complaints policy and procedure is publicised and readily available to parents and the wider school community and external community via the website, with copies also available from the school office.

 c) Responding to a formal complaint brought under this policy

-d) Maintaining the complaints management system for reporting to the Board of Directors on an annual basis and to be available to the VRQA as required
+d) Maintaining the complaints management system for reporting to the Board of Directors on an annual basis and to be available to the VRQA as required.

-8.3 Members of staff are responsible for
+7.3 Members of staff and volunteers are responsible for:

 a) Responding to and resolving concerns and complaints raised informally